Skip to content

 Meshtastic

-• WisMesh 1W Kit: Uses firmware-rak3401-... builds (controls external PA)
+• WisMesh 1W Kit.
+Uses firmware-rak3401-... builds (these control the external PA).

-• RAK4631: Uses standard firmware-rak4631-... builds
+• RAK4631.
+Uses the standard firmware-rak4631-... builds.

-• Both ship with Meshtastic pre-flashed from RAKwireless
+• Both ship with Meshtastic pre-flashed from RAKwireless.

 MeshCore

-• WisMesh 1W Kit (RAK3401): Not yet supported (as of January 2025)
+• WisMesh 1W Kit (RAK3401).
+Not yet supported as of January 2026.

 A mixed mesh with 1W and standard nodes works fine.
 They just have different coverage footprints.